 QUICK VBC STL: Welcome

-Savannah Fisher from last year's QUICK 17s was named to the all-conference team in the SWC for the 2nd year in a row.
-In addition, Keeley Peters, who split time on the varsity and JV at Pattonville was named MVP of her JV and had previously been named player of the match in her first varsity match earlier this year.
+Savannah Fisher from last year's QUICK 17s was named all-conference in the SWC for the 2nd year in a row.
+Keeley Peters was named MVP of her JV at Pattonville after earning player of the match in her first varsity match earlier in the year.

-Anna Chew was also named to her all-conference team for the second year in a row.
+Anna Chew was also named all-conference for the second year in a row.

 Just a quick note.
 As some of you may know QUICK VBC will not be fielding any teams this year.
 As I promised when I started this club, if I could not find coaches that I was comfortable with or if I envisioned not having enough players to field a team I would just not have a team in a particular age group.
 Such is the case this year.

 I consider that the future of club volleyball in the area from Alton to Jerseyville to Litchfield to Edwardsville and surrounding school districts hinges on giving players in these areas a good product.
 Just throwing teams out there for the sake of having teams is likely to ruin the possibility of establishing club volleyball in the future in this area.
 As my goal is to grow club volleyball in this area, I would rather not have teams than have teams that don't give a good impression of what club volleyball should be in terms of cost, quality of instruction, etc.

 Hope to be able to field teams next year.